A bilinear proof of decoupling for the cubic moment curve: Introduction

 with a constant that depends only on $E$.
 The volume of $T$ is $|T| = |\det A|$, and we write

 for an $L^1$ normalized version of $w_{T,E}$, that is essentially supported on $T$.

-{\bf Acknowledgement.} Guo was supported in part by a direct grant for research from the Chinese University of Hong Kong (4053295).
+{\bf Acknowledgements.} Guo was supported in part by a direct grant for research from the Chinese University of Hong Kong (4053295) and NSF grant DMS-1800274.
 Li would like to thank his advisor Terence Tao for many discussions and support.
+He was supported in part by NSF grant DMS-1902763.
 He would also like to thank Kirsti Biggs and Sarah Peluse for some preliminary discussions related to the subject of this paper.
 Finally, Li would also like to thank the Department of Mathematics of the Chinese University of Hong Kong for their kind hospitality during his visit, where part of this work was done.
 Yung was supported in part by a General Research Fund CUHK14303817 from the Hong Kong Research Grant Council, and a direct grant for research from the Chinese University of Hong Kong (4053295).
 Yung would also like to thank Chin-Ho Cheung with whom he discussed efficient congruencing at a preliminary stage of this project.
+Finally, the authors would like to thank the referee for detailed comments and suggestions.